New spy series 'Berlin Station' promises a wild ride

 "In a way, they are kind of superheroes because of the job they do.
 But they're very ordinary people."

-Actor Richard Jenkins, who plays the CIA's Berlin Station chief, said, Olen Steinhauer, the writer of the show, even made the city of Berlin a character.
+Actor Richard Jenkins, who plays the CIA's Berlin Station chief, said Olen Steinhauer, the writer of the show, even made the city of Berlin a character.

-"Olen, the creator, loves Berlin, loves the look of it, loves the feel of it and he wanted to capture that on film," said Jenkins, who has appeared on the big screen in movies like "Stepbrothers" and "Eat Pray Love" and has a recurring role on the acclaimed HBO series "Six Feet Under."
+"Olen, the creator, loves Berlin, loves the look of it, loves the feel of it and he wanted to capture that on film," said Jenkins, who has appeared on the big screen in movies such as "Stepbrothers" and "Eat Pray Love" and had a recurring role on the acclaimed HBO series "Six Feet Under."

 The television series uses the city's graffiti-covered buildings and hedonistic nightclubs to paint an aesthetic that is gritty and raw.